Zorvalt/Puke-Debug/README.md

 ## Experimental, use at your own risks
 This is my first extension and is a complete work in progress!
-It *seems to work* but I cannot guarenty anything. *Use at your own risks*.
+It *seems to work* but I cannot guarantee anything. *Use at your own risks*.
 **I AM NOT RESPONSIBLE FOR ANY LOSS OF CODE OR OTHER PROBLEM YOU MIGHT ENCOUNTER**

 ## Why!?!?!?!?!